 The complete tour of the Urwaldsteig including the individual stages can be found here.

-If you prefer to explore Lake Edersee by bike, there is also a well-developed cycle path.
-Like the Urwaldsteig trail, the Edersee circular cycle path takes you once around the lake.
-If you want to travel without a bike or if you spontaneously decide to go on a bike tour, you can also hire a bike or e-bike at various locations on site.
+If you prefer to explore the Edersee by bike, there is also a well-developed bike path.
+Just like the Urwaldsteig, the Edersee-Radrundweg takes you once around the lake.
+If you want to arrive without a bike or if you spontaneously decide to go on a bike tour, you can also rent a bike or e-bike at various places on site.

 Here you can find an overview of bike rentals at the Edersee